aroberge/reeborg-world-creation/extending/automatic-transformations.md

 recording_state = recording(False)
 move()
 x, y = position_in_front()

+# conditions at this location
 if (   RUR.is_pushable("box", x, y) and
        RUR.is_obstacle("water", x, y) and
        not RUR.is_bridge("bridge", x, y)
     ):
+    # actions to perform at the same location
     RUR.remove_pushable("box", x, y)
     RUR.add_bridge("bridge", x, y)

 recording(recording_state)
 RUR.record_frame()
 ```